-Griaule explained in his study that the Dogon believe Sirius B is home to a race of intelligent amphibians.
-The Nommos are alternatively referred to as "Masters of the Water", "The Monitors", and "The Teachers".
+Griaule explained in his study that the Dogon believe Nommos are a race of amphibians.
+These beings are alternatively referred to as "Masters of the Water", "The Monitors", and "The Teachers".
 Curiously, some of the biggest names in world mythology — like Enki in Babylonia, Oannes in Sumeria and Viracocha in South America — are remembered as being fish-like or fish-garbed in appearance.

 One of the best-known western sources of an alleged alien visitation to Earth is the Chaldean historian Berossus.
-In the third century B.C. he wrote a detailed description of the Babylonian "god" Oannes, which he penned after analyzing many older accounts:
+In the third century B.C. he wrote a detailed description of the Babylonian "god" Oannes, whom he learned about from reading many older accounts:

 "The whole body of this being was like that of a fish; and under a fish's head another head, and also feet below, similar to those of a man, subjoined to the fish's tail...When the sun set, it was the custom of this Being to plunge again into the sea, and abide all night in the deep..."